100% natural highlights - peroxide free!

 On each blog post there is a box at the bottom where you can make comments, or ask questions which I will answer.
 You need to be logged into your account to do this.
 Feel free to add any natural hair lightening tips of your own, and share your knowledge and experience with the Suvarna community!

-Below lambs resting under the shade of a tree with their mother in Grasmere, Cumbria (they don't need highlights!)
+Below lambs resting just like those in Grasmere, Cumbria (they don't need highlights!)